 Hamilton County 4-H is a community of young people across our area who are learning life skills, leadership, and citizenship that will lead to creating more positive productive citizens.
 Young people ages 9-19 participate in 4-H through school meetings, special interest community groups, after-school programs, home schools, camps, special educational events, and many other activities.

 Membership in 4-H is absolutely FREE and it costs nothing to join 4-H. “Learning by doing” through hands-on activities and community involvement empowers 4-Hers to develop and strengthen life skills.
 With family interaction in mind, 4-H includes the parent-child relationship and the extended family within any given community.
 4-H is a fun, informal, researched based, non-profit organization that looks to broaden the horizons of Tennessee’s young people.
-Even if youth are initially too young to participate in 4-H, we extend an invitation to observe our programs, projects, and activities to encourage participation once the interested youth comes of age.

 Understanding that the values of community or nation contribute to good citizenship.
 Encouraging youth to become involved, make ethical decisions, and find ways to make positive contributions to society.
 Learn more about the 4-H Honor Club, 4-H All-Stars, and the 4-H Citizenship Club, as well as the Health Rocks! program.